NUBIC/abstractor/README.md

 gem 'abstractor', :git => 'https://github.com/NUBIC/abstractor', branch: 'rails-3'
 ```

 Add our foked and released version of stanford-core-nlp gem to your Gemfile.
-Currently we need to use our fork until the official gem rleases a new version:
+Currently we need to use our fork until the official gem releases a new version:

 ```ruby
 gem 'stanford-core-nlp-abstractor'